Role of Business Intelligence & Data Warehousing in Government Sector

 - Environmental monitoring & disaster management

-The solutions to the challenges of public institutions are hidden within the large stacks of data that governments have gathered throughout the years.
-Business Intelligence and Data Warehousing help them structure the data into meaningful insights.
+Large stacks of data hide the solutions to the challenges of public institutions that governments have gathered throughout the years.
+But, Business Intelligence and Data Warehousing help them structure the raw data into meaningful insights.

-This data becomes more useful when converted to valuable information within an automated environment.
-Government departments can easily find out the solutions to the nation’s problems by analyzing the patterns and trends concealed in hundreds of millions of records.
+This transformed data becomes more useful when converted to valuable information within an automated environment.
+Hence, government departments can easily find out the solutions to the nation’s problems by analyzing the patterns and trends concealed in hundreds of millions of records.

 Different data warehousing tools help them to answer ad-hoc questions.
-By properly studying the data, one can create structured reports and have dashboards to follow up on their goals and actions. solutions that provide actionable insights
+Consequently, by properly studying the specific amount of data, one can create structured reports and have dashboards to follow up on their goals and actions. solutions that provide actionable insights

-At Thinklayer, we help government departments in optimizing their workflow by indicating bottlenecks based on data.
-By increasing insight on internal processes and their external service delivery, we bring value to the government.
+Also, we help government departments in optimizing their workflow by indicating bottlenecks based on analyzing data.
+However, by increasing insight on internal processes and their external service delivery, we bring value to the government.

-We have superior technologies that generate information that can be very valuable if they are processed correctly.
-We create customized dashboards and data warehouses for the better working of the government sector.
+We have superior technologies that generate information which is very valuable.
+Because of these technologies, we could create customized dashboards and data warehouses for the better working of the government sector.

 Major Business Intelligence & Data Analysis Resources